Neural Networks and (Virtual) Extended Formulations: Virtual Extension Complexity

-In this section, we give some insights towards understanding the concept of virtual extension complexity.
-First, we argue that, even though virtual extended formulations are more general than the ordinary extended formulations, they can still be used to optimize efficiently via linear programming.
-In the second part of the section, we give an example demonstrating that Minkowski sum can indeed drastically reduce the extension complexity.
+In this section, we study the novel concept of virtual extension complexity $\vxc(P)$.
+We first prove that $\vxc(P)$ lower-bounds the size of general neural networks, motivating the study of $\vxc(P)$ from a machine learning perspective.
+We then argue that, even though virtual extended formulations are more general than the ordinary extended formulations, they can still be used to optimize efficiently via linear programming, motivating the study of $\vxc(P)$ from a combinatorial optimization perspective.
+Finally, we give an example demonstrating that Minkowski sum can indeed drastically reduce the extension complexity.
 More precisely, there exist polytopes $P+Q=R$ with $\xc(R)$ being way smaller than $\xc(P)$.
 This means that for obtaining useful lower bounds on $\vxc(P)$, we indeed need to look at both, $\xc(Q)$ and $\xc(R)$, and cannot just focus on $\xc(R)$.